3xp10it/BadCode/README.md

 ## BadCode

-This project aims to fingerprint every bad security practice and detect them in opensource projects (3rd-party mostly).
+BadCode is a static source code scanner that fingerprints bad security practices and identify them.

 ![This screenshot shows a bunch of SQL injections in some Wordpress plugins by only using regex to detect them.](https://raw.githubusercontent.com/pwnsdx/BadCode/master/screenshot.png)